10 August 2011

 What makes these sounds?

-I searched the web for an answer and found this helpful page on the Music of Nature website: the songs of 20 common insect species.
+I searched the web for an answer and found this helpful page on the Music of Nature website: Thumbnail Guide to species (with sounds).

 Just for fun I listened to a few of the recordings and they solved an old mystery.